DefenceX/VivoeX/README.md

-dnf install cmake gcc-c++ cairo-devel doxygen libXext-devel ffmpeg-devel protobuf-devel protobuf-compiler gtk3-devel -y dnf -y install gcc-toolset-9-gcc gcc-toolset-9-gcc-c++ source /opt/rh/gcc-toolset-9/enable
+dnf install cmake gcc-c++ cairo-devel doxygen libXext-devel ffmpeg-devel protobuf-devel protobuf-compiler gtk3-devel -y dnf -y install gcc-toolset-9-gcc gcc-toolset-9-gcc-c++ source /opt/rh/gcc-toolset-9/enable export CI=YES

 ```
+> NOTE: The export CI=YES is required as there is an issue compiling against Gtk3 on CentOS8 when strict warnings are enabled (default when running locally).
+To get around the issue our CI does not treat warnings as errors so setting this allows you to build with less checking.
 Additional packages for building documentation:
 ```
 dnf install doxygen plantuml ImageMagick -y